Master Services Agreement

 2.2 What Doro does not do

-Doro does not custody, hold, convert, or transmit funds at any stage.
-All movement of money in connection with a Transaction is performed by licensed PSPs operating under their own regulatory authorisations.
+Doro does not custody, hold, receive, pool, convert, or transmit funds at any stage.
+All movement of money in connection with a Transaction, across every Leg, is performed by one or more PSP Partners operating under their own regulatory authorisations.
+No account used to receive, hold, or transmit funds in connection with a Transaction is owned or controlled by Doro.

 Doro does not make the regulated approval decision on whether a Transaction may proceed.
-Identity verification outcomes, sanctions screening decisions, wallet screening decisions, and settlement instructions are determined by licensed counterparties.
-Doro receives outcomes and acts on them.
+Identity verification outcomes, sanctions screening decisions, wallet screening decisions, source of funds assessments, and settlement instructions are determined by the PSP Partners.
+Where a Transaction involves more than one PSP Partner, each makes its own regulated decision in respect of its own Leg.
+Doro receives those outcomes and acts on them.

 Doro is registered in the DIFC as a software house.
 Doro is not a Dubai Financial Services Authority Authorised Firm and does not perform DFSA-regulated activities.
 Doro does not hold itself out as a payment provider, money services business, or virtual asset service provider.